vanilophp/docs/properties.md

 # Product Properties

-> The Properties Module is WIP at the moment and will be released in [Vanilo v0.5](roadmap.md).
+> The Properties Module first appeared in Vanilo v0.5.

 > Most E-commerce systems name this technique as "product attributes".
 > Laravel's Eloquent also names fields of models (entities) as "attributes".